arceusplayer11/GhostV3/ghost_zh_readme.txt

 void ReplaceGhost(npc oldGhost, npc newGhost, bool copyHP)
  * Copies data from the old ghost to the new one, then silently kills the old one.

+void SetHP(ffc this, npc ghost, int newHP)
+ * Changes the NPC's HP without interfering with the enemy's flashing.

 +----------+